THANK A TEACHER FOR 1+1=2

 On the quantum level, energy is information.
 The secret we are all here on earth is to exchange and process information.
 We are observers, and strangely ( a word that defines Quantum Theory); observers play a part in calculating the experiment.
 If we watch, one thing happens; if we don’t, another happens.
 This mystifies us.
 Einstein said, “I am to believe the moon is not there when I am not looking at it?”
 Yeah, it’s bizarre.

 Noteworthy, this amazing news was released today, May 25th, 2022:

 Scientists are inching closer to a “quantum internet.”

 "A team of physicists at the Delft University of Technology in the Netherlands published a paper showing a step toward such a network, using a technique called quantum teleportation to send data across three physical locations.

 The technology moves data from place to place by taking advantage of a quantum property called “entanglement,” a change in the state of one quantum system that instantaneously affects the state of another, distant one."

 The exchange of information is paramount on the quantum level and the macro level.
 And that’s why it gets so complicated and confusing.
-It’s damn good you went to Grade 1 so you can make some sense of the words written on this page!
+It’s damn good you went to Grade 1, so you can understand the words written on this page!
 "Whew," said many people of the past.

 People like to mention the last education they had, not the first.
 And those first – math, alphabet, and music – are by far the most profound.